 In the 40ies the islands were used by the marines and starting from the 60ieth the museification process started.
 However, it was mainly the beauty of its architectural forms and the role of the fortress protecting the "motherland" from enemies that were tackled in the guided tours.

 In the 1990ies, the monastery life was revived and soon it became the biggest power on the islands.
 The old churches of the island are used as the sacral spaces again.
-The island restores its image of the biggest Orthodox shrines in Russia, compared to Jerusalem or Athos in its importance.
+The island restores its image of the biggest Orthodox shrines in Russia, compared to Jerusalem or Greek Athos in its importance.
+Solovki Museum guided tours focus mainly on the history of the monastery, its architecture and the life of its monks before the Bolshevik Revolution.
+Artefacts of the labour camp period keep vanishing even though shortly after the collapse of the USSR, there was an attempt to establish a labour camp memorial site here: the first labour camp museum exhibition appeared on Solovki.

 How Much Time to Plan and What to Do